nikhita215/Advanced_lane_finding/README.md

 **This repository contains the following information:**

-• Report consisting of the steps to identify lane lines on a road from an image or a video ("Report_finding_lane_lines.pdf")
+• Report consisting of the steps to identify lane lines on a road from an image or a video ("Advanced Lane Finding.pdf")

-• Jupyter notebook with the corresponding python code ("P1.ipnby")
+• Jupyter notebook with the corresponding python code ("Advanced Lane Finding.ipnby")

-• Sample output from processing 2 videos ("solidWhiteRight.mp4", "solidYellowLeft.mp4")
+• Sample output from processing a video ("project_video_output.mp4")

 **The aim of this project is:**